burdzwastaken/void.burdz.net/posts/2025-04-15-world-hello.md

 status: don't try this in production...pls?

-ever wondered how to create complete and utter chaos in a Kubernetes cluster? well, you probably shouldn't, but here's how you could theoretically do it (DON'T ACTUALLY RUN THIS).
+watch to create utter chaos in a Kubernetes cluster? well...you probably shouldn't, but here's how you ~should~ could do it (DON'T ACTUALLY RUN THIS).

 ## Introduction

-resource exhaustion attacks represent a significant threat to Kubernetes clusters and cloud infrastructure. this document examines a classic example—the fork bomb—adapted to a containerized environment, explains the underlying risks, and provides comprehensive mitigation strategies.
+resource exhaustion attacks are a large at threat to Kubernetes clusters (mostly Java apps btw). this document examines a classic example...the fork bomb! now in containers! maybe it explains the risks?

 ## The Fork Bomb...now in Kube

-so you're having a normal day as a cloud janitor, everything's running smoothly, and suddenly you think, "i wonder what would happen if i deployed a fork bomb to Kubernetes?" (said no responsible SRE ever...).
+so you're having a normal day as a cloud janitor, everything's running smoothly and suddenly you think, "what does a fork bomb in Kube actually look like?" (said no responsible SRE ever...)

 here's a theoretical way to create absolute chaos: